DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     (TAPRIC), *Report on the Strategic Study for Improving Telecommunications in Remote Indigenous Communities.*

-[^3]: K. McCallum and F. Papandrea, *Community Business: The Internet in
+[^3]: K. McCallum and F. Papandrea, ‘Community Business: The Internet in
-    Remote Australian Indigenous Communities*, *New Media & Society* (2009): 1245.
+    Remote Australian Indigenous Communities’, *New Media & Society* (2009): 1245.

 [^4]: Telstra, ‘Universal Service Obligation Standard Marketing Plan’,